 Are we all such hopeless fools?
 Is humanity so stupid?
 Can’t we learn from the experience of the past generations?
 Why?*

 We do not learn from History because we are not educated from History; our schooling is abstract, bygone and irrelevant, full of artificial century yardsticks and pompous dates of battles and opportunistic monumental events with no connection with our life, understanding and concerns.
 The human face is missing to feel that we could have been them... so that we would try to do better this time.

 Wisdom extracted from the past is not considered a part of the historical record.
 In fact, who cares to define "wisdom", what proved wise in the past for individuals, for nations or at least for whatever the authors believe to be "Progress"?

-How did individuals carve their path into their times seems of no concern for the writers of history.
+How did individuals carve their path into their times seems of no concern for the publicly known writers of history.
 We did not learn what I would call life histories in our school years.
 Should we count on the television series and the big-budget films to become wiser?
-Is this an entertaining-task to be relegated to popular literature?
+Is this an entertainment-task to be relegated to popular literature?

-We could draw hints of former experience meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms.
+I believe that we could draw hints of former experience meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms.
 To understand and to follow, we need to see and to hear and feel.
-Is being vivid incompatible with serious history?
+Is being vivid and formative incompatible with serious history?
 Must history be a dried-out grave?

 The words of Herodotus, who invented history some two thousands five hundred years ago, lost their echo as it seems: